PubMed Integration in EasySLR

 • Always review generated queries for accuracy before running them in PubMed.

-• Avoid overly broad queries to prevent excessive irrelevant results.
+• Avoid overly broad queries to reduce irrelevant results.

-• Use Key Articles to ensure critical literature is always included in recall.
+• Use Key Articles to ensure important literature is included in the recall.

 Benefits of the Search Query Generation Tool